wp-plugins/reveal-template/readme.txt

 == Upgrade Notice ==

+= 2.3 =
+Recommended update.
+Highlights: only show in footer for admins; added support for 'front_page' and 'index' templates; updated plugin framework; noted WP 3.5+ compatibility; and more.

 = 2.2 =
 Recommended update.
 Highlights: updated plugin framework; noted compatibility with WP 3.3+; dropped compatibility with versions of WP older than 3.1.